chizhang92/starter-hugo-academic/content/publication/zhang2023crossorwait/index.md

 ---
-title: "Learning the Pedestrian-Vehicle Interaction for Pedestrian Trajectory Prediction"
+title: "Social-IWSTCNN: A Social Interaction-Weighted Spatio- Temporal Convolutional Neural Network for Pedestrian Trajectory Prediction in Urban Traffic Scenarios"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - Chi Zhang
+- Amir Hossein Kalantari
+- Yue Yang
+- Zhongjun Ni
+- Gustav Markkula
+- Natasha Merat
 - Christian Berger

 # Author notes (optional)